Analyzing Canadian Demographic and Housing Data

 But where tools like spreadsheets and desktop GIS fall short is in another important focus of this book: transparency, reproducibility, and adaptability.

 R is not the only framework to do this in, there are other options like python or julia.
 But we believe that R is best suited for people transitioning into this space, and we can rely on an existing ecosystem of packages to access and process Canadian data.
-People already proficient in python will have no problem translating what we do into their preferred framework, or dynamically switch back and forth between R, python or whatever other tools they prefer as needed and convenient.
+People already proficient in python, julia, STATA, SAS or SPSS will have little difficulty translating what we do into their preferred framework, or dynamically switch back and forth between R, python, julia, or whatever other tools they prefer as needed and convenient.

 Building a Canadian data community